HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Completion Date: 5/31/2023

-Comments: The Final Report will be published as NCHRP Report 1077
+Comments: The Final Report is published as NCHRP Research Report 1077

-The objectives of this research were to (1) develop guidelines for selection and application of Manning’s roughness values in 2D hydraulic models for transportation related riverine settings and (2) propose modifications to the AASHTO Drainage Manual, the Federal Highway Administration (FHWA) Hydraulic Design Series (HDS) Number 7: Hydraulic Design of Safe Bridges, and the FHWA’s Every Day Counts (EDC) 2D Hydraulic Modeling Reference Manual (the EDC Manual will be available for the research team after the contract award).
-Herein, both FHWA HDS -7 and EDC manual are referred to as FHWA manuals.
+Under NCHRP Project 24-49, “Guidelines for Selection and Application of Manning’s Roughness Values in Two-Dimensional Hydraulic Models,” Penn State University was asked to (1) develop guidelines for the selection and application of Manning’s roughness values in 2D hydraulic models for transportation-related riverine settings and (2) propose draft language to the AASHTO Drainage Manual, the Federal Highway Administration (FHWA) Hydraulic Design Series Number 7: Hydraulic Design of Safe Bridges, and the FHWA’s Every Day Counts (EDC) Two-Dimensional Hydraulic Modeling for Highways in the River Environment: Reference Document.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4790